syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 📕 Summary
 ==============

 Congratulations!
-You have know navigated your way around the platform and are ready to create your first operator.
+You have now navigated your way around the platform and are ready to create your first operator.

 To continue to the next challenge, use the green `Check` button at the bottom right of the screen to validate your current work and prepare the next challenge.